Victor3790/vk_form_data/README.md

                                 3.- date_time:  Evaluates using is_string() and functions from
                                                       the DateTime  object
                                 4.- digit:      Evaluates using is_string() and ctype_digit()
+                                5.- array:      Evaluates using is_array() and checking if every element in get or post is a member of the validation array
       validation:          The validation option is an array that contains the conditions to evaluate the input.

 Optional parameters: